Worldwide, over one billion people regularly smoke cigarettes, pipes, cigars, or hookahs.

-Nicotine triggers the release of dopamine, a neurotransmitter which give people a pleasant feeling.
+Nicotine triggers the release of dopamine, a neurotransmitter that gives people a pleasant feeling.
 Obtaining that dopamine rush is said to be a major part of the addiction process - smokers crave that neurotransmitter (especially dopamine) rush.

-Experts say that when nicotine is inhaled the brain is affected within seconds.
-After an inhalation the smoker's heart rate increases, levels of the hormones noradrelanine also increase, as well as dopamine - the whole experience is said to enhance mood, as well as the ability to concentrate.
+Experts say that when nicotine is inhaled, the brain is affected within seconds.
+The heart rate increases, levels of the hormones noradrelanine and dopamine, enhancing mood, and concentratation.

 Some time after the last cigarette, the levels of these hormones drops, leaving the smoker feeling anxious and possibly irritable, and in need of another nicotine boost.